 Ruby red and rich in gut-friendly probiotics, beet kvass has long been revered in Russia as a blood tonic, liver cleanser and digestive aid.
 It’s usually made from rye, but can also be made from cherries, lemons, and perhaps most nourishing of all – beets.

-Kvass is so woven into their folklore that it makes an appearance in War and Peace, where “Tolstoy describes how Russian soldiers took a ladle full of kvass before venturing from their barracks onto the Moscow streets during a cholera epidemic.”
+Kvass is so woven into Russian folklore that it makes an appearance in War and Peace, where “Tolstoy describes how Russian soldiers took a ladle full of kvass before venturing from their barracks onto the Moscow streets during a cholera epidemic.”
 (1)

-Benefits of Beet Kvass
+Health Benefits of Beet Kvass

 Now, you may be thinking, “That all sounds great, but . . .”

-What does it taste like?
+So, what does it taste like?

-Fortunately, a book I picked up a couple of years ago, Fermented, uses only 1/2- 1 teaspoon per quart.
-Seeing such a low salt ratio gave me the courage to begin experimenting with lower ratios as well, and my batches have turned out beautifully – tangy and robust without being too salty.
+Fortunately, a book I picked up a couple of years ago, Fermented, uses less salt than other recipes . . . only 1/2- 1 teaspoon per quart.
+Seeing a lower salt ratio recommended by a fermentation expert gave me the courage to begin experimenting with lower ratios as well, and my batches have turned out beautifully – tangy and robust without being too salty.